Keddie, California

 Keddie is a census-designated place in Plumas County, California, United States.
 The population was 51 at the 2020 census.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 1.7 km2, all of it land.
+According to the United States Census Bureau, the CDP has a total area of 1.7 km2, all land.

 Keddie is the location of the Keddie Wye, a railroad junction that features bridges and tunnels.

 History

 A post office called Keddie was established in 1910, and remained in operation until 1966.
 The community's name honors Arthur Walter Keddie, a railroad surveyor.

 Keddie was also the site of the Keddie murders, a notorious unsolved mass murder.

 Demographics

 Keddie first appeared as a census designated place in the 2000 U.S. census.